theathral/OctoSport-Documentation/content/forms_and_actions/team_form.md

 - **View Feedback**: Allows you to view feedback given for the team’s performance.
     - Requires `team_read` and `performance_read` roles or higher.
 - **Give Feedback**: Allows you to provide feedback for the team’s performance in a specific event.
-    - **How**: This action will open a pop-up window to add a feedback.
+    - **How**: This option opens a new window to the feedback record with populated the Team field value where you can enter the feedback details.
     - Requires `team_read` and `performance` roles or higher.
 - **Delete Feedback**: Allows you to delete a feedback from the system associated with the team.
     - **How**: This action is available inline next to each record.